Death (Marvel Comics)

-Death (distinguished as Mistress Death or Lady Death) is a character appearing in American comic books published by Marvel Comics.
+Death is a character appearing in American comic books published by Marvel Comics.
 Created by Mike Friedrich and Jim Starlin, the character first appeared in Captain Marvel #26 (June 1973).
-Death is a cosmic entity based on the personification of death.
+Death is based on the personification of death.
+She is a nigh-omnipotent cosmic entity and a fundamental constant of mortal existence, depicted as the "twin" of Oblivion, and "sister" and antithetical force to Eternity.